PKua007/rampack/README.md

 ## Quickstart

+Each release of RAMPACK contains:
+* source core (Linux / macOS / Windows)
+* standalone static-linked `rampack` binary (Linux)
+* DEB/RPM packages with static-linked `rampack` binary and autocompletion scripts (Linux)

-Each release of RAMPACK contains both a compiled binary `rampack` and a source code.
-The compiled binary is ready to be used out of the box.
+The compiled binary (standalone/DEB/RPM) is ready to be used out of the box (Linux only).
 However, it is recommended to compile it from source to fully utilize native CPU optimizations.
-See [this](doc/tutorial.md#installation) for the details.
-If you choose the first option, you can add the folder containing the `rampack` binary to your `$PATH` to be able to skip the leading `./` when executing. `bash` and `zsh` autocompletion scripts are bundled.
-They are installed automatically when compiled from source.
+See [Intstallation](doc/installation.md) for the details. `bash` and `zsh` autocompletion scripts are bundled.
+They are installed automatically when compiled from source and are included in DEB/RPM packages.

 We provided a few sample input files in the `sample_inputs` folder.
 They can be used to verify that the software is working correctly and are a good learning materials.
 For example,